 This course focuses primarily on the implementation of various important algorithms and data structures.
 It contains some theory, but the theory content is minimized in favor of a more rigorous treatment of implementation techniques.
 The course covers classic topics such as lists, trees, hash tables, sorting, and string matching.
-It also covers selected other topics such as encryption, data compression, and image processing.
-The language used is C++ with an emphasis on the C++ Standard Template Library; 3 hours of lecture per week.
+It also covers selected other topics such as encryption, data compression, and image processing; 3 hours of lecture per week.
 Prerequisite: CIS 2260 or instructor permission